Pilot Point High School

 Pilot Point High School is a public high school located in the city of Pilot Point, Texas and classified as a 3A school by the UIL.
 It is a part of the Pilot Point Independent School District located in northeast Denton County.
 In 2013, the school was rated "Met Standard" by the Texas Education Agency.

+The Mighty Bearcat Band

+The Bearcat band has made it to area finals and went to state in 2021.